gerlichlab/spoc/docs/query_engine_usage.md

 The same functionality is implemented also for the Pixels class

 ## Selecting a subset of contacts at multiple genomic regions
-The Snipper class is also capable of selecting contacts at multiple genomic regions.
-Here, the behavior of `Snipper` deviates from a simple filter, because if a given contact overlaps with multiple regions, it will be returned multiple times.
+The Overlap class is also capable of selecting contacts at multiple genomic regions.
+Here, the behavior of `Overlap` deviates from a simple filter, because if a given contact overlaps with multiple regions, it will be returned multiple times.

 Specify target regions